nyatinte/dot-claude/commands/address-review-pr.md

 5. **Implement approved changes**:
    - Execute changes based on approved response strategies
    - Ensure each change clearly addresses the corresponding review comment
+   - When creating commits to address reviews:
+     - **Good**: Describe what was changed and why (e.g., "Fix type safety in user validation", "Improve error handling for API responses")
+     - **Bad**: Generic messages like "address review comments", "fix PR feedback", "respond to review"
+     - Each commit should describe the actual change made, not just that it addresses a review

 ## User additional instructions